MBetters/nexus3-oss/README.md

     nexus_api_context_path: "{{ nexus_default_context_path }}"
     nexus_api_port: "{{ nexus_default_port }}"
 ```
-These vars control how the role connects to the nexus API for provisionning.
+These vars control how the role connects to the nexus API for provisioning.
 **For advance usage only.
 You most probably do not want to change these default settings**

 ### Branding capabalities